 1. Establish a digital channel that connects the entire business

-Manufacturing is an industry with stringent productivity, safety, security, and operational requirements.
-This means that large workforces need to be educated, updated and constantly trained on new and relevant protocols.
+Manufacturing is an industry with stringent employee productivity, safety, security, and operational requirements.
+This means that large workforces need to be educated, updated and constantly trained on new and relevant protocols via innovative learning systems.
 This is largely done by utilising traditional systems, paper-based methods which are difficult to maintain, or tier-down briefings that can be overwhelming for managers with large teams.

 Digital channels, especially mobile, are ensuring employee engagement solutions are utilised to help streamline and digitise core processes.
 It can be used to send critical company information, employee surveys, and can even be used to send out COVID-19 screening compliances to help make sure your employees are maximising time spent on the factory floor.